Code-Institute-Submissions/asdub-yellow-lemon-MP1/README.md

 #### The aim of this website
-Provide a useful rescource for band fans to keep to to date.\
+Provide a useful resource for band fans to keep to to date.\
 *Including:*
 - Band News.
-- Tickets to upcomming band shows.
+- Tickets to upcoming band shows.
-- Ability to book band for events.
+- Ability to book the band for events.
 - Provide a branding centric and cohesive experience.
-- Provide users with the abilty to listen to recent band tracks from anywhere on the site.
+- Provide users with the ability to listen to recent band tracks from anywhere on the site.

 **In addition**\
 Owing to the pandemic related cancelations of all band shows.
 An area was created for band members